rsookram/MediaPlayer/README.md

 ## Controls

 The controls can be brought up by swiping up.
-Double-tapping in the middle of the screen toggles the play / pause state.
-For media types which support seeking, double-tapping on the left will rewind by 10 seconds, and double-tapping on the right will fast forward by 10 seconds.
+Long pressing in the middle of the screen toggles the play / pause state.
+For media types which support seeking, long pressing on the left will rewind by 10 seconds, and long pressing on the right will fast forward by 10 seconds.

 ## Permissions